 (This post contains affiliate links.
 By purchasing through this link, we get a small commission–at no additional cost to you.
 Rest assured – we only share links to products that we use and love!)

 If you’re looking for ways to incorporate real-world math into the classroom, this transformation is for you!
 No matter which grade level you teach, the challenges included in this transformation deal with real-world math in the doctor world.

+The first step is to transform your classroom to look like a hospital.
 Any classroom transformation is going to take a little planning on the teacher’s part.
 The trick is to not let it overwhelm you.
-I print out my materials, grab anything extra I want to include (face mask, gloves) and give myself a time limit to set up the day of.
-I normally give myself 30 minutes to set up the room and whatever it looks like, that’s what my kiddos get.
-Everyone’s happy and I’m not stressed.
+I print out my materials, grab anything extra I want to include (face mask, gloves, etc.), and start setting up my classroom.
+I normally give myself 30 minutes to set up the room.
+A few posters and decorations can get the kids excited for the day ahead.

 I put signs on the walls to get them excited as they enter the classroom.